fmenabe/python-clg/doc/source/configuration.rst

 necessarily a builtin, this is not necessary to use the ``__BULTIN__`` syntax.

 In some case, you may need to create custom types.
-For this, you just have to add your new type to the variable ``clg.TYPES``.
+For this, you just have to add your new type to the `TYPES` variable of the ``clg`` module.
 A type is just a function that takes the value of the option in parameter and returns what you want.
-For example, to add a custom ``Date`` type based on french date format (DD/MM/YYYY) and returning a ``datetime`` object:
+For example, to add a custom `Date` type based on french date format (DD/MM/YYYY) and returning a ``datetime`` object:

 *Python program*: